jpurma/NodeMerge/README.md

 Requires python 3.7 (probably) or newer, up to python 3.9, as gui library used for drawing does not yet support python 3.10.

-Install requirements () with `pip3 install -r requirements.txt`, then:
+Install requirements with `pip3 install -r requirements.txt`, then:

-    python3 main.py
+    python3 basic/main.py

-The first attempt has still lots of glue logic, operations and states that happen because of the program/parser state instead of being triggered by node activation.
-Converting these imperfections to node activation will make the network more complicated and difficult to follow, so I will probably be creating next versions as modified copies of the current main.py.
+This is the first attempt, which still lots of glue logic, operations and states that happen because of the program/parser state instead of being triggered by node activation.
+Converting these imperfections to node activation will make the network more complicated and difficult to follow, so these improvements will be added gradually in improvement1..n -folders.
+To run latest and probably the most interesting improvements, run

+    python3 improvement2/improvement2.py

 The parser here is a simplification of parser being developed as TreesAreMemory3 -plugin in https://github.com/jpurma/Kataja